 |West Dog National Park||Nature Sanctuary/Wildlife Reserve||West Dog Island, 3.5 mi.
 Northwest of Central Spanish Town||West Dog Island|

-Little Fort National Park is located in Spanish Town.
+Little Fort National Park is situated in Spanish Town.
 Justin behind an old post office in Fort Point are the ruins of a small fort that is not easily accessed by those who don't know the area.
 Established as a national park in 1978, it was done in order to protect local wildlife.

 |Devil's Bay National Park||Park||1.7 mi.
 South-Southwest of Central Spanish Town|